Alex-Pqn/mc-modpack-launcher/README.md

-# Modpack Launcher
+# Minecraft Modpack Launcher
-It's the code source of the Marie Madeleine Launcher application and an updater repository check (with electron-updater).
+It's the code source of a Minecraft Modpack Launcher application and an updater repository check (with electron-updater).

 This application was made with Electron and is only compatible with Windows OS.